MaidieSinitam/ews_speciation/README.md

 ## Code

 * `preliminary_analysis.R`: code to retrieve the relevant metrics of differentiation from the raw simulation outputs and calculate the correlation between the metrics
-* `analysis_dataser.R`: code to calculate the moving autocorrelation-at-lag-1 and standard deviation of the differentiation metrics.
+* `ews_analysis.R`: code to calculate the moving autocorrelation-at-lag-1 and standard deviation of the differentiation metrics.
 These calculations needs a lot of computing power.
-* `ews_analysis.R`: code to calculate the significance of the results using the area under the curve (AUC).
+* `signif_analysis.R`: code to calculate the significance of the results using the area under the curve (AUC).